OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - Right-click this request on the 'Proxy/HTTP History' tab and select 'Send to Intruder' in the context menu.
 - Select the 'Intruder' tab in Burp Suite.
 For further information on how to use [Burp Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder/using "Using Burp Intruder") read the official documentation on Portswigger.
 - Make sure all parameters in the 'Target', 'Positions', and 'Options' tabs are appropriately set and select the 'Payload' tab.
 - Load or paste the list of passwords you want to try.
-There are several resources available that offer password lists, like [FuzzDB](https://github.com/fuzzdb-project/fuzzdb/ "FuzzDB"), the build-in lists in Burp Intruder or the files available in `/usr/share/wordlists` on Kali Linux.
+There are several resources available that offer password lists, like [FuzzDB](https://github.com/fuzzdb-project/fuzzdb/ "FuzzDB"), the built-in lists in Burp Intruder or the files available in `/usr/share/wordlists` on Kali Linux.

 Once everything is configured and you have a word-list selected, you're ready to start the attack!